 Before 2011, government IT architecture was fractured across thousands of isolated systems.
 Compliance needs varying by the department, each government entity handled its own unique IT ecosystem, and the physical equipment that handled the bulk of IT needs was chained to geographic areas.

 Then, in 2011, the DOI released the Cloud First Policy, which was designed to help accelerate government cloud adoption by requiring agencies to move to the cloud in a timely and secure manner.
 To help with the latter (security,), the Federal Risk and Authorization Management Program (FedRAMP) was established to ensure that cloud environments handling government data were secured enough to handle their needs.
+The DOD is currently drafting it’s new Cybersecurity Maturity Model Compliance framework(CMMC) in 2020.

 Today, we’re going to look at what FedRAMP is, why it’s essential, and how government agencies and contractors can utilize Office 365 and Azure to operate within a FedRAMP environment.